Bowser65/total-members/README.md

-# Total Members libless edition
+# Total Members

 Shows a counter of the total amount of members in a server on the members list.
-Forked edition without the shitty lib and which will be more compatible with Powercord features.